nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Accessing command history

+Retrieves past command lines input.

+* This can be done using the up and down arrow keys.
+* Only successful command input would be recorded.
+Unsuccessful inputs which shows an error will not be saved.
+* Using the up arrow key retrieves the previous input.
-Using the up and down arrow keys on the keyboard retrieves past command lines entered.
+* Using the down arrow key retrieves the next input.

 [Return to Table of Contents](#table-of-contents)